 First, the cost of your Upserve POS software will depend on which of the three plans you choose.
-The Core plan costs $119 per month, Pro costs $249 per month, and Pro plus costs $399 per month.
-Each of these plan costs includes Upserve POS software for one tablet terminal with all of the features broken down above.
-If you want to use the Upserve POS software on more terminals, you’ll have to pay an additional fee for each terminal.
-This add-on terminal fee starts at $60 per month for the Core plan and decreases with the higher-level plans ($50 for Pro and $40 for Pro Plus).
+The Core plan costs $59 per month, Pro costs $199 per month, and Pro plus costs $359 per month.
+Additionally, for each of these plans you’ll need to pay a per terminal monthly cost—for the Core plan it will be $60 per terminal, for the Pro plan it will be $50 per terminal, and then finally, for the Pro Plus plan, it will be $40 per terminal.
 Furthermore, if you have the Core plan and want to integrate Upserve Inventory or Online Ordering, you’ll have to pay a monthly fee of $99 or $59 respectively.

 In addition to the Upserve POS software costs, you’ll have to pay for the hardware you need to run your POS system.
 Once again, Upserve POS is tablet-based, so you’ll need an iPad, Android tablet, or the Upserve tableside tablet.
 If you already have other hardware tools like printers or card readers, you can check with Upserve to see if they’re compatible with the Upserve POS software.
 Ultimately, your hardware cost will depend on what specific peripherals you need for your business and if you already own any that can be used with this point of sale.